-OFFICE OF THE AUDITOR-CONTROLLER/TREASURER/TAX COLLECTOR (SCHEDULE I)

-(SCHEDULE I) AUTHORIZED INVESTMENTS DIVERSIFICATION PURCHASE RESTRICTIONS MATURITY (not to exceed) MINIMUM ALLOWABLE CREDIT QUALITY (S&P/MOODY'S/FITCH) United States Treasury notes, bonds, bills, or certificates of indebtedness, or those for which the full faith and credit of the U. S. are pledged for the payment of principal and interest 100% None 5 years Not Applicable Notes, participations or obligations issued or fully guaranteed as to principal and interest by an agency of the Federal Government or U.S. government-sponsored enterprises (excluding mortgage-backed securities) 100% Senior debt only 5 years Not Applicable Notes, participations or obligations issued or fully guaranteed as to principal and interest by the International Bank for Reconstruction and Development, the International Finance Corporation, and/or the Inter-American Development Bank 30% US Dollar denominated Senior Unsecured debt only 5 years AA by at least one rating agency Bonds, notes, warrants or certificates of indebtedness issued by agencies of and/or within the County of San Bernardino 10% With approval of Treasurer 5 years AAA by at least 2 of the 3 rating agencies Bankers Acceptances issued by approved banks 30% Max \$100mm par value of any one issuer, subject to 5% overall corporate issuer limit.
-180 Days Rated by at least 2 of the 3 rating agencies, minimum A-1, P-1, and/or F1 (if rated) Commercial paper of U.S. Corps with total assets in excess of \$500 MM 40% total for all Commercial Paper Max 5% of portfolio by any one issuer, subject to 5% overall corporate issuer limit 270 Days Rated by at least 2 of the 3 rating agencies, minimum A-1, P-1, and/or F1 (if rated)
+SAN BERNARDINO COUNTY INVESTMENT POLICY OFFICE OF THE AUDITOR-CONTROLLER/TREASURER/TAX COLLECTOR (SCHEDULE I) AUTHORIZED INVESTMENTS DIVERSIFICATION PURCHASE RESTRICTIONS • MATURITY (not to exceed) MINIMUM ALLOWABLE CREDIT QUALITY (S&P/MOODY'S/FITCH) United States Treasury notes, bonds, bills, or certificates of indebtedness, or those for which the full faith and credit of the U. S. are pledged for the payment of principal and interest 53601(b) 100% None 5 years and 6 months Not Applicable Notes, participations or obligations issued or fully guaranteed as to principal and interest by an agency of the Federal Government or U.S. government-sponsored enterprises 53601(f) 100% Senior debt only (Max 10% of portfolio in new issue agency par callable securities) 5 years and 6 months for senior unsecured debt 7 years and 3 months (for agency mortgage- backed securities only) Not Applicable Notes, participations or obligations issued or fully guaranteed as to principal and interest by the International Bank for Reconstruction and Development, the International Finance Corporation, and/or the Inter-American Development Bank 53601(q) 30% US Dollar denominated Senior Unsecured debt only 5 years AA by at least one rating agency Bonds, notes, warrants or certificates of indebtedness issued by agencies of and/or within San Bernardino County 53601(e) 10% With approval of Treasurer 5 years AAA by at least 2 of the 3 rating agencies Commercial paper of U.S. Corps with total assets in excess of \$500 MM 53635(a)(1) 40% total for all Commercial Paper Max 5% of portfolio by any one issuer, subject to 5% overall corporate issuer limit 270 Days Rated by at least 2 of the 3 rating agencies, minimum A-1, P-1, and/or F1 (if rated)